hashmismatch/finny.rs/README.md

 # Hierarchical state machines for Rust

 Inspired by Boost MSM.
-Generates the transition tables using procedural macros.
-Requires at least Rust 1.16.
+Generates the compile-time transition table using a declarative, functional API.
+Requires Rust Nightly.

 Consider this a preview, undocumented, alpha-level release.